 Design is all around us.
 It’s the proverbial water in the goldfish bowl, so ubiquitous we often don’t even notice it.
 Our clothes, packaging, websites, logos, and on and on; design touches just about every aspect of our lives.
 Strong marketing design is a critical part of any company’s overall success, but it can be hard for non-designers to wrap their heads around what that actually means.

 You understand that it’s important.
 You probably even have an eye for what good design looks like.
-Understanding the jargon and the ins and outs of design, on the other hand, is a tricky proposition.
+Understanding design jargon and the ins and outs of design, on the other hand, is a tricky proposition.

 Fear not—we’re here for you.
 Read on as we break down what marketing design actually entails, examples of the various types, and some basic tips to help you create better marketing designs on your own or when working with a team.
+This article will cover:

-Marketing Design Examples:
+List of Marketing Design Examples:

-Below is an outline of some of the most popular styles of marketing design that you and your team are likely responsible for.
+Below is an outline of some of the most popular styles of business marketing design that you and your team are likely responsible for.